 11) Any final thoughts or things you'd like to say?

-Chrystal: I’d love to see this post reach out to your readers.
-One of them may realized that their unique voice just may fill a gap in the blog world, that they may be the one to become a resource for other women like themselves.
+Chrystal: I'd love to see this post reach out to your readers.
+One of them may realize that their unique voice just may fill a gap in the blog world, that they may be the one to become a resource for other women like themselves.